DragosGeornoiu/Multithreading-ConveyorBelt/README.md

 ## Solution

-The problem was solved using the Producer-Consumer pattern.
+The problem was implemented using the Producer-Consumer pattern.
 The factory supplier is the producer, which puts components on the conveyor belt, and the Consumers are the workers which build DRY2000 or WET2000 robots.

 The FactorySupplier is a thread which puts components on the conveyor belt at a one second interval.
 If the conveyor belt